Counterfactual Identifiability of Bijective Causal Models: Identifiability

 \subsection{The Markovian Case}

-If the exogenous variable $U$ associated with $V$ is not correlated with its parents $\boldsymbol{X}$, or if it is correlated but we have access to interventional $(\mathcal{L}_2)$ data from an experiment where we intervene on $X$ to break the correlation, we end up with the causal diagram shown in \Cref{subfig:intervened} where $\boldsymbol{X} \indep U$.\footnote{It is common practice to exclude the exogenous variable $U$ from the causal diagram.}
+If the exogenous variable $U$ associated with $V$ is independent of its parents $\boldsymbol{X}$, we end up with the causal diagram shown in \Cref{subfig:intervened} where $\boldsymbol{X} \indep U$.\footnote{It is common practice to exclude the exogenous variable $U$ from the causal diagram.}